 Quicken Loans is the largest lender of mortgages backed by the Federal Housing Administration, or FHA, which are meant to help first-time homebuyers with low down payments.
 As a “nonbank” lender without deposits to fund mortgages, Quicken Loans can make money by selling loans backed by the government enterprises Fannie Mae and Freddie Mac to investors.

 At the other end are jumbo loans.
-These are non-conforming loans may be needed if you’re buying a very expensive house.
+These are non-conforming loans that may be needed if you’re buying a very expensive house.
 In 2021, up to $548,250 can be borrowed in a conforming loan for a single-family home in most parts of the U.S., though it goes up to $822,375 in Alaska and Hawaii.

 Jumbo loans allow a higher amount to be borrowed at a slightly higher interest rate than conforming loans.